jpc-mdb/cosmosdb-mongodbapi-sizing-script/README.md

 # Running the script

-1. Connecto to your Azure account
+1. Connect to your Azure account (this will redirect you to the browser to authenticate)
 ```
 Connect-AzAccount
 ```